tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 #### `tf.train.SummaryWriterCache.get(logdir)` {#SummaryWriterCache.get}

-Returns the SummaryWriter for the specified directory.
+Returns the FileWriter for the specified directory.

 ##### Args: